-Moroccan Couscous with Sweet Potato and Chickpeas is a fast and easy pantry meal.
-Roasted sweet potato and crispy chickpeas are coated in a flavourful Moroccan spice mix, then tossed with couscous and a simple lemon dressing.
+This simple, warm couscous salad is a fast and easy pantry meal.
+Roasted sweet potato and crispy chickpeas are coated in a flavourful Moroccan-inspired spice mix, then tossed with couscous and a simple lemon dressing.
 Serve it as a main or as a side dish!
 Gluten-free and vegan options.

 I think you’ll love this recipe because it’s

 - sweet from the honey and sweet potato

 - spicy from the cayenne